GoogleChrome/developer.chrome.com/site/en/docs/webstore/terms/index.md

 on where You reside.
-In order to use the Web Store to distribute Products, you must agree to this Agreement by clicking to accept where this option is made available to you or continuing to use the Web Store to distribute Products in accordance with section 14, and pay a one-time registration fee, in an amount determined in Google’s sole discretion (the “Registration Fee”).
+In order to use the Web Store to distribute Products, you must agree to this Agreement by clicking to accept where this option is made available to you or continuing to use the Web Store to distribute Products in accordance with section 14, and pay a one-time registration fee, in an amount determined in Google's sole discretion (the "Registration Fee").
 You may not publish Products on the Web Store if you do not accept this Agreement and pay the Registration Fee.

 2.2 You may not use the Web Store and may not enter into this Agreement if you are (a) not of legal